shadyalaa/SpRWL/README.md

 * Install: tcmalloc (needed for all backends)

-This source code has two directories:
+This source code has three directories:
 1. *backends*: impelementation of different synchronization techniques and
 2. *benchmarks*: the benchmarks used in the experiments of the paper.
-3. *evaluation*, scripts used to launch experiments of the paper.
+3. *evaluation*: scripts used to launch experiments of the paper.

 **backends:**